 9. Going too hard on your first day.
 We know the temptation is huge - you’re there, the snow’s great and it’s time to hit the slopes.
 Just remember that it takes time for your body to acclimatize; you're probably operating at high altitude and using muscles that have been on vacation.
 Taking it easy on the first day will likely make the rest of the vacation so much better.

-10. Eschewing the helmet and / or rocking out to tunes.
+10. Ditching the helmet and / or rocking out to tunes.
 Not using a helmet isn’t even a consideration (unless you’re going back country skiing and away from trees and even then, not really).
-Remember, most accidents involve other people and are beyond your control so it doesn’t seem to matter how good or safe a skier you are, protect your head.
-And headphones - Mozart or Mustard and Migos - neither – it’s tempting to rock out to tunes on your way down the slopes but again, unless you’ve found that one spot where there’s no one else – you need your wits about you with other skiers tearing up the slopes.
+Remember, most accidents involve other people and are beyond your control so it doesn’t seem to matter how good or safe a skier you are – always protect your head.
+And headphones – whether it be Mozart or Mustard and Migos – neither.
+It’s tempting to rock out to tunes on your way down the slopes but again, unless you’ve found that one spot where there’s no one else – you need your wits about you with other skiers tearing up the slopes.

 11. Thinking you don’t need lessons.
 None of us are perfect.
 Taking a lesson can really help at any level, whatever level you ski at.
 Plus, it’ll introduce you to a mountain that you might not be that familiar with and perhaps find you some skiing partners who are at about the same level as you.
 Be sure to check out our guide on getting the most out of lessons.

 Don't make any of these, and you'll be in good shape!